kshitij7890/To-Do-List/README.md

-# To-Do-List
+# To-Do-List.
-To do list using nodeJS and mongoDB.
-Deployed on Heroku.
 Check this out at -----> https://pacific-wave-29208.herokuapp.com

+To do list using nodeJS and mongoDB deployed on Heroku.
 Data gets stored in mongoDB atlas.